 The trees on the left were warmer with the use of cadmium yellow, which I found pleasantly fresher than other cadmiums, plus cobalt blue, which made a good mid green.
 I added raw umber to create darker elements.
 The sand colour was yellow ochre and cadmium yellow.
 This completed the first part of the painting (see below).

 Island Coastline shown at the stage when the preliminary washes were dry.

 For the water, I premixed separate puddles of cobalt blue and cerulean blue, and still had smaller puddles of yellow ochre and Jackson’s red handy.
 I wetted the whole area and began by applying cobalt over the entire sea then added green tinges from varying mixes of cerulean blue and yellow ochre, wet in wet, which became stronger as I came forward in the picture.
 A minute amount of red mixed with cerulean blue and yellow ochre lent itself towards a grey green.
 Nothing is set in stone; try different versions to see what you like.

 By using Jackson’s watercolours I have opened up new and exciting possibilities in mixing for myself.
 An added bonus is Jackson’s pricing structure; the p.02aints’ favourable prices ensure they are really good value for money.
 You are on to a winner here!

-A 21ml tube of Jackson’s Artist Watercolour costs from £7 and full pans cost from £3 each.
-Discover the full range on Jackson's website.
+A 21ml tube of Jackson’s Artist Watercolour costs from £7 and full pans cost from £3 each (correct as of September 2021).
+To add Jackson's Artist Watercolour to your collection, discover the full range on Jackson's website.

 This product report is taken from the February 2016 issue of Leisure Painter.
 View the latest issues here.